9 Min Read

-After 30+ years of marriage and raising a family Jerry and Kay decided it was time to split.
+After 30+ years of marriage and raising a family, Jerry and Kay decided it was time to split.
 It didn’t come as a huge surprise to their adult children, they’d seen their parents growing apart for years.

-Gray divorce is a term that’s become widely used when referring to couples 50 and older splitting.
-Clearly a reference to the changing hair color common to this age group, the instances of divorce after long marriages has doubled over the last 20 years.
+Gray divorce is a term generally used when referring to couples 50 and older splitting.
+Clearly a reference to the changing hair color common to this age group, the instances of divorce after long marriages have doubled over the last 20 years.

-Why Gray Divorces Happen
+Why Gray Divorce Happens

 There are several reasons that couples moving into the second half of their lives choose to make a change.
-If you are 50 or older and have had a long-lasting marriage, the reasons below (at least some of them) will undoubtedly be familiar, even if you’re not divorcing.
+If you're 50 or older and have had a long-lasting marriage, the reasons below (at least some of them) will undoubtedly be familiar, even if you’re not divorcing.

 These are all common reasons given for divorces during midlife and older.

-By the time you are headed toward your golden years it’s very possible for a relationship to be more than a bit worse for the wear.
-And certain factors that are common to this time of life can exacerbate the weak spots exponentially.
+By the time you're headed toward your golden years it’s very possible for a relationship to be more than a bit worse for the wear.
+There are also certain factors common to this time of life that can exacerbate the weak spots exponentially.

 For many couples raising children provides purpose and a reason to maintain a relationship.
 Staying married in order to provide stability for the kids and keep the family together is a common goal for both partners.
 Once the children have grown and flown, however, that particular anchor dissolves.

 Dr. Kurt works with couples in the "gray zone" quite often.
 Many are trying to figure out what to do next and where to go with their relationship.
 When asked about couples divorcing after a long marriage he had this to say,

 It’s very possible that, after years of taking care of others, Kay found herself facing a midlife crisis.
-She suddenly realized that she missed her youthful self and wanted new experiences.
+She suddenly realized that she missed her youthful self and wanted to try new things.
 Now that the kids were gone her current life seemed boring and without purpose.
 She felt like she was wasting the time she had left.

 The transition from young adult to older adult and the many changes that occur during this time can create a lot of turmoil.
-Most people will weather the transition fairly well, but some will experience a midlife crisis that can result in anything from affairs to a gray divorce.
+Most people will weather the transition fairly well, but some will experience a midlife crisis that can result in anything from affairs to career changes to a gray divorce.

 The connection he should have with his wife was now with someone else.
 As a result, Jerry felt like he was no longer in love with Kay.
 He loved her, after all they’d spent years together and raised two amazing kids, but he didn’t feel “in love” anymore.

 What most people don’t realize is that staying in love doesn’t happen without work.
 When a relationship is neglected love will fade.
-It doesn’t have to mean that it disappears completely, it is actually possible to fall back in love with your husband or wife, but it takes work on both parts to bring the love back.
+It doesn’t have to mean that it disappears completely, it's actually possible to fall back in love with your husband or wife, but it takes work on both parts to bring the love back.

 Jerry and Kay are typical of most couples that are going through a gray divorce.
 Without even realizing it they managed to check all the boxes for marital discontent.
 The big question is whether they will end up with gray divorce regrets.